- E-mail: email@example.com

 Dr Berenice Boutin is a senior researcher in international law at the Asser Institute.
 Her work focuses on international responsibility, security, and new technologies.

-Berenice is project leader of the research project Designing International Law and Ethics into Military Artificial Intelligence (DILEMA), funded by NWO–MVI (2020–2024).
-This interdisciplinary project explores the conditions and modalities that would allow to leverage the potential benefits of AI technologies in the military while abiding by the rule of law and ethical values.
-It investigates why is it essential to safeguard human agency over certain functions and activities, where it is most critical to maintain the role of human agents in order to ensure legal compliance and accountability, and how to technically ensure that military technologies are designed and deployed in line with ethical and legal frameworks.
+Berenice is project leader of the research project Designing International Law and Ethics into Military Artificial Intelligence (DILEMA), funded by NWO–MVI Programme on Responsible Innovation (2020–2024).
+This project explores interdisciplinary perspectives on military AI, with a focus on legal, ethical, and technical perspectives on safeguarding human agency over military AI.
+It analyses in particular subtle ways in which AI can affect or reduce human agency, and seeks to ensure compliance and accountability by design.
+It investigates why is it essential to safeguard human agency over certain functions and activities, where it is most critical to maintain the role of human agents, and how to technically ensure that military technologies are designed and deployed in line with ethical and legal frameworks.
+For more information, see the project’s website.

-She initiated and coordinates the Asser Institute’s Winter Academy on Artificial Intelligence and International Law.
-She is member of the Editorial Board of OXIO, and Associate Fellow with the SHARES Project.
+She is the coordinator of the Winter Academy on Artificial Intelligence and International Law, a training programme of the Asser Institute.
+Berenice is member of the Editorial Board of OXIO, and Associate Fellow with the SHARES Project.

 Berenice previously received funding from Gerda Henkel Stiftung for a research project on the Conceptual and Policy Implications of Increasingly Autonomous Military Technologies for State Responsibility Under International Law (2018-2019).
 She has been Managing Editor of the Netherlands Yearbook of International Law (2016–2019), and Research Fellow at the International Centre for Counter-Terrorism (ICCT) (2015–2018).